Millennium Challenge Corporation's Nepal Compact: CPN (UML)

 The former ruling party and current chief opposition party of Nepal, the Communist Party of Nepal (Unified Marxist–Leninist) stood in support while in government.

-Presently, it's majority leaders are silent on the topic.
+Presently, its majority leaders are silent on the topic.
 Recently, it was reported that it would support in approving MCC from parliament if Nepali Congress would support removing the current speaker of parliament.

 Both Nepali Congress and CPN (UML) reported that the people and party who brought MCC to Nepal are going against their own decision.
 Former Deputy prime minister and senior deputy chairman, Ishwar Pokhrel in his statement added that the speaker should condemn his decision to not let the MCC compact be tabled during the government led by KP Sharma Oli.

-Former prime ministers and party president KP Sharma Oli condemned the works done by so called krantikaris/revolutionaries, targeting the All Nepal National Independent Students' Union (Revolutionary), who threw stones at police and damaged the roads of Kathmandu.
+Former prime ministers and party president KP Sharma Oli condemned the works done by so-called krantikaris/revolutionaries, targeting the All Nepal National Independent Students' Union (Revolutionary), who threw stones at police and damaged the roads of Kathmandu.
 He alleged that their party chairman Prachanda stayed calm as a statue while sending cadres to protest.
 He asked them not to show a double standard.
 He suggested either leaving the government or to stop the destruction of public property.
 He questioned the government as to why the Maoists were still in government after the police were beaten.